VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Experiments

 \subsection{Ablation Studies}

-To analyze the contribution of each component in our framework, we conduct a series of ablation studies (see Appendix~\ref{appen:ablation}).
-All experiments are performed on a 50-behavior subset of the HarmBench dataset.
+To analyze the contribution of each component in our framework, we conduct a series of ablation studies in Appendix~\ref{appen:ablation}.
 We study the effects of composite image design, feedback learning versus the Best-of-N strategy, the KL-divergence coefficient $\beta$, the attacker LLM backbone, and the choice of judge model.